execRooted/S.E.G-Project/README.md

 }
 ```

-*Warning: These rules make your database public.
-Do not use in production.*
+> ⚠️ This makes your database public — do not use in production.

 ---

-**Enjoy using the Secure Encrypted Gateway Program.
-Keep your shared password safe and secure.**
+## ✅ Summary

+- Encrypt & decrypt messages and files.
+- Use Firebase as a secure cloud message board.
+- Share passwords safely to ensure end-to-end encryption.

+---

 **Made by execRooted**